 Perilous in Pyongyang

 In 2013 I visited North Korea and wrote a feature on it for the Telegraph.
-In early 2024 the travel section of the paper asked to write a recap on the visit in a few paragraphs.
+In early 2024 the travel section of the paper asked me to write a recap on the visit in a few paragraphs.
 I kept it sardonic – an example:

 Our sightseeing involved an endless diet of monuments and museums to the various Kims and their stellar achievements.
 These included the Museum of the Construction of the Metro and – wait for it – the Museum of the Construction of the Museum of the Construction of the Metro.
 There were several funfairs because funfairs are Kim Jong-un’s idea of a good time.
 In one I had my Ray-Bans nicked (I had put them down briefly to take a photo) and when I complained was told I must have imagined it “because there is no crime in the DPRK”.